 What is the ‘Pineapple Express?’

-Perhaps the most well-known atmospheric river setup is called the ‘Pineapple Express.’
+Perhaps the most well-known atmospheric river setup is the ‘Pineapple Express.’
 This describes a setup that starts near Hawaii and extends to the West Coast of the United States.
 This long fetch of moisture produces copious amounts of rainfall (and snowfall), and it’s pretty common for a single Pineapple Express event to end droughts — especially in California — because of the amount of precipitation that falls.

 Do atmospheric rivers only happen in the Western US?